alexhsamuel/supdoc/README.md

 class, function, method, or scalar value.
 An objdoc may be recursive, i.e. contain other objdoc instances, to express composition of Python objects.

-With an sdoc, an objdoc can be located given two pieces of information: its fully-qualified module name and its name path within the module.
+With a docsrc, an objdoc can be located given two pieces of information: its fully-qualified module name and its name path within the module.
 The latter is the dotted series of names by which the object is found by successive calls to `getattr()`, starting with the module itself.
 If the name path is omitted, this